raspberrypilearning/python-for-vb-programmers/README.md

   printme("second time")
   ```

 When a value needs to be returned in Visual Basic the `Function` keyword is used instead of `Sub`.
 In Python there is no difference in how you define a function.
-In VB the return value is set by assigning to the function name (`Sum = a + b`) whereas the `return` command is simply used to do this in Python (`return a + b`).
+In VB the return value is set by assigning to the function name, `Sum = a + b`, whereas the `return` command is simply used to do this in Python, `return a + b`.
 Compare the code below.

 * Visual Basic:
   ```vb